aahill/quickstart-templates/template-quickstart-ruby.md

     Include links to the service's reference content when introducing a class for the first time -->

-These code snippets show you how to do the following with the [Product Name] client library for Ruby:
+These code snippets show you how to do the following tasks with the [Product Name] client library for Ruby:

 * [Authenticate the client](#authenticate-the-client)
 * [link to example task 1]()